My story

 How I got my start

-Much of what I know about strategy I learned from Dave Trott.
-I worked at Gold Greenlees Trott in the mid 80s when Trottie and his team of working class renegades was shaking up the ad industry in London.
+Much of what I know about strategy, I learned from Dave Trott.
+I worked at Gold Greenlees Trott in the mid 80s when Trottie and his team of working class renegades were shaking up London’s ad industry.

-Dave signed off every brief.
-He would read a brief in silence.
+Every brief had to be signed off by Dave.
+He’d read your work in silence.
 If he picked up his pencil, you knew you were in trouble.
-He would circle the problem area, quietly ask one or two questions to which the hapless brief writer would often have no satisfactory answer, and you would be sent on your way to have another go next week.
+He’d circle the problem area and quietly ask one or two pointed questions.
+If no good answer eventuated, as was normally the case, you’d be sent away to have another go next week.

-I often felt physically ill on the mornings I had to take a brief in to Dave.
-But through dozens and dozens of painstaking interrogations of briefs, Dave taught me to crystallise a problem in a way that created fertile ground for an answer.
+On the mornings I had to take a brief in to Dave, I often felt physically ill.
+But through dozens of excruciating interrogations I learned how to crystallise a problem in a way that creates fertile ground for an answer.

 The Saatchi years

-In the late 90s and early 2000s, Saatchi Wellington was an ideas powerhouse, recognised as one of the most creative agencies in the world.
-During ten intense years I was lucky enough to work with and learn from some of the best creative and business minds in NZ; people like Peter Cullinane, Kim Thorp, Howard Grieve and James Hall.
+In the late 90s and early 2000s Saatchi Wellington was an ideas powerhouse, recognised as one of the most creative agencies in the world.
+For 10 years I worked with and learned from some of the best creative and business minds in New Zealand, people like Kim Thorp, James Hall, Howard Grieve, Peter Cullinane.

 It was time to leave Adland.